Awesome: Video Game Levels N-S

 - It's the second game in the series where the most awesome levels are most packed, starting with a firefight against special forces troops in the cold peaks of the Colorado Rockies as you're looking for the downed wreck of your C-130 that crashed just before the game started.
 There is also the firefight in the Russian night club to some of the most awesome music ever.

-- System Shock 2 and the coolant tunnels.
+- System Shock 2 and the coolant tunnels in Engineering.
 You've made it through Med-Sci, and now it's onto the next - Aggh!
 Alarms!
 Maze!
 Zombies!
 Radiation!
 Intense techno!
 Crazy woman shouting at me!
 And right before you can get used to a shift from moody, narrative horror to fast paced survival horror, it just stops.

 - The last level of System Shock 2, which is a retread of the first level of System Shock 1.
 "You walk in my memories" indeed!